 - 3. Extract the ZIP archive.
-You may either overwrite your existing MySQL installation (usually located at C:\mysql), or install it into a different directory, such as C:\mysql5.
+You may either overwrite your existing MySQL installation (usually located at C:\mysql), or install it into a different directory, such as C:\mysql8.
 Overwriting the existing installation is recommended. - 4.
 Restart the server.
 For example, use the SC START mysqld_service_name or NET START mysqld_service_name command if you run MySQL as a service, or invoke mysqld directly otherwise. - 5.
-As Administrator, run mysql_upgrade to check your tables, attempt to repair them if necessary, and update your grant tables if they have changed so that you can take advantage of any new capabilities.
-See mysql_upgrade Check and Upgrade MySQL Tables. - 6.
+Prior to MySQL 8.0.16, run mysql_upgrade as Administrator to check your tables, attempt to repair them if necessary, and update your grant tables if they have changed so that you can take advantage of any new capabilities.
+See mysql_upgrade Check and Upgrade MySQL Tables.
+As of MySQL 8.0.16, this step is not required, as the server performs all tasks previously handled by mysql_upgrade. - 6.
 If you encounter errors, see Section 1.5, "Troubleshooting a Microsoft Windows MySQL Server Installation".